habitat-sh/habitat/BUILDER_DEV.md

 Run the appropriate shell script under the `support/linux` folder to install the packages.
 Refer to [BUILDING.md](./BUILDING.md) doc for the detailed steps.

+## Create Builder encryption key pair
+If you haven't already done this earlier, you'll need to create a key pair for builder to encrypt credentials.
+Do this via the `hab user key generate bldr` command.
+This will generate a key pair with the prefix `bldr` in your current directory.
+Copy the key pair over to some location that is accessible by the running services.
+You will need to specify that location in the config files below.

 ## Create configuration files
 Some capabilities (such as allowing builder permissions, and turning on auto-building when new packages are uploaded to the depot) require passing in a custom config to the Builder services.